Home

 • CitationGroup - A group of Citation nodes.

-• CitationIntent - The type or nature of a citation, both factually and rhetorically.
+• CitationIntent - The rhetorical or factual intent of a citation.

-• CitationMode - The mode of a Citation.
+• CitationMode - The presentation mode of a citation.

 • DefinedTerm - A word, name, acronym, phrase, etc. with a formal definition.